nkoep/nkoep.net/posts/adaboost-regressor.md

 on the powerful *boosting* principle, which considers a collection of so-called *weak learners* which collaborate in a clever way to form accurate predictions.
-A weak learner is a predictor which in itself only has limited predictive capability, often achieved by restricting the complexity of a more versatile model.
+A weak learner is a predictor which in itself only has limited predictive power, often achieved by restricting the complexity of a more expressive model.
-The boosting philosophy is *strength in numbers*, where the power of the ensemble is due to the different strengths and weaknesses of its individual members.
+Consequently, the philosophy at the heart of boosting is *strength in numbers*, meaning that the power of the ensemble is due to the different strengths and weaknesses of its individual members.

 As described in the previous post, the estimators in a random forest ensemble are all trained in isolation.